-Out September 4, 2018 from Sibling Rivalry Press.
-Pre-order here.
+Out now from Sibling Rivalry Press.
+Order here.

 “‘[W]hat does it mean to crave the land?’
 Stephen S. Mills asks in this ambitious book of poems that imbricates 18th- and 21st-century narratives, domestic tension and national strife, profligate sex and the accountability of gay marriage, forms of incarceration and suicide by proxy.
 In these poems, New England, Texas, Florida, Indiana, and New York cohere into a collective land that produces personal melancholia, an ‘excess of black bile.’
 Mills’ precision of language acts as link, as hinge, as community-builder and balm for times when words are Twitter-cheap.
 We’re starved for truth and Mills knows it.
 His language doesn’t flinch in poems that live up to his adage, ‘words / are our currency—our lifeline.’”